StafferOliver/rembg/mlhub/README.md

 ## Introduction
 rembg is a Python library for image/video background removal or portrait generation, which is based on u2net as backbone network.

 To use this library, extra pretrained model for u2net will be downloaded.
+If the models failed to download for several times due to the security policies of Google Drive, please refer to https://github.com/xuebinqin/U-2-Net for downloading.

+This library is developed with MLHub library.
+Directly downloading zip files might not working.

 See https://arxiv.org/pdf/2005.09007.pdf for paper or https://github.com/xuebinqin/U-2-Net for detailed model descriptions.